Yes, Google favors established websites in its ranking algorithm.

 But, that should not deter you from seeking to outrank even your biggest competitors online.

-Prior to Google’s Penguin algorithm update, it was easy for small websites to rank ahead of big brands by using spammy SEO tactics that were specifically targeted by Penguin.
+A decade ago (before perpetual AI-powered Google Updates), it was easy for small websites to rank ahead of big brands, typically by using spammy SEO tactics.

 Unfortunately, spammy short-term tactics don’t work anymore.